 Before you begin your application, please review the below requirements for graduate study at UMass Boston, as well as your program’s specific application deadlines, instructions, and requirements.
 If you are an international applicant, you may be asked to submit additional materials such as a writing sample or list of discipline-specific coursework.
 If you are interested in taking graduate courses as a non-degree student, please review the non-degree registration process.

-All hardcopy materials, including transcripts, should be mailed to:
+All hardcopy materials, including transcripts, should be mailed to our document processing partner:

 All graduate applications require the following:

 A minimum, cumulative GPA of 2.75 on a 4.0 scale (or international equivalent) in all undergraduate work.
 Please note that some programs may require a supplemental list of coursework and/or discipline specific GPA calculation.
 Please review your programs’ requirements to confirm.

 At the time of enrollment, a bachelor’s degree from a regionally accredited U.S. institution of recognized standing or an international equivalent.